gallexis/HaPy-Skell/README.md

 # HaPy-Skell

-Inter-Processus Communication between Python and Haskell, using ZeroMQ and JSON
+Inter-Processus Communication between Python and Haskell, using Unix sockets and JSON